kurt-apple/or-else/README.md

                 - [x] review getter (which query is simplest?)
                   - [x] dailylog getter for low CR habits must exclude future completion logs
                     - [x] habit needs a getter for completions prior to an input date
-          - [ ] habit card checkboxes need to properly set completion entry
+          - [x] habit card checkboxes need to properly set completion entry
-          - [ ] all completion ratio stuff needs to subtract today's sampling (so areas to improve isn't constantly restocked)
+          - [x] all completion ratio stuff needs to subtract today's sampling (so areas to improve isn't constantly restocked)
-        - [ ] From Daily Logs
+        - [-] From Daily Logs
+          - [x] is daily log just dashboard?
-        - [ ] From Habits
+        - [x] From Habits
     - [ ] Habit Details Dialog
   - [ ] Section for Ration
     - [ ] How your ration was calculated